Soviet Union and state-sponsored terrorism: Support of terrorist organizations

 The leader of the PLO, Yasser Arafat, established close collaboration with the Romanian Securitate service and the Soviet KGB in the beginning of the 1970s.
 The secret training of PLO guerrillas was provided by the KGB.
-However, the main KGB activities and arms shipments were channeled through Wadie Haddad of the DFLP organization, who usually stayed in a KGB dacha (BARVIKHA-1) during his visits to the Soviet Union.
+However, the main KGB activities and arms shipments were channeled through Wadie Haddad of the Democratic Front for the Liberation of Palestine (DFLP), who usually stayed in a KGB dacha (BARVIKHA-1) during his visits to the Soviet Union.
 Led by Carlos the Jackal, a group of PFLP fighters accomplished a spectacular raid on the Organization of Petroleum Exporting Countries office in Vienna in 1975.
 Advance notice of this operation "was almost certainly" given to the KGB.
 Faisal al-Shammeri credits Soviet special services with sponsoring international terrorist organizations that emerged in Libya in th 1970-'80s, Palestine Liberation Organization, Popular Front for the Liberation of Palestine, as well as continuation of these policies after the fall of the USSR.

 The Red Army Faction in Germany was supported by the Stasi, East Germany's security service.
 In 1978 part of the RAF group (Brigitte Mohnhaupt, Peter Boock, Rolf Wagner, Sieglinde Hoffmann) was hiding in a Służba Bezpieczeństwa (SB) safe house in the Mazury district in Poland, where they escaped through Yugoslavia.
 During the stay, they were training together with Arab operatives and also hiding from German police during an intensive search for the group's members in West Germany.
 Carlos the Jackal and other prominent terrorists, such as Abu Nidal, Abu Daoud and Abu Abbas, enjoyed protection at SB safe houses in Poland, especially in the 1980s.
 Communist Poland was also used as a transit country for money and weapon transfers for these organisations.

 A number of notable operations have been conducted by the KGB to support international terrorists with weapons on the orders from the Soviet Communist Party, including: